- Diet & Weight Loss»

 One extensive study of more than 40,000 male medical experts tracked their diet patterns over a six-year period.
-Analysts found that the risk of a serious attack was 55 percent lower for the men who consumed the most fiber.
+Analysts found that the risk of a severe attack was 55 percent lower for the men who consumed the most fiber.
 A good number of these men engaged their day off with a bowl of cold breakfast cereal.

 The researchers concluded that you could cut your risk of heart attack by 20 percent just by adding 10 grams of fiber a day to your diet.
 That's the same impact you would get by lowering your cholesterol by 10 percent.

 The Food and Drug Administration (FDA) allows soy products to carry a label advertising the heart benefits of soy.
-That should tell you how srong the evidence is - especially if you're also eating low fat.
+That should tell you how reliable the evidence is - especially if you're also eating low fat.

 Studies show that eating just one 3-ounce serving of fatty fish per week can cut your risk of heart attack in half.
-And a recent study found that taking a daily fish oil supplement reduced risk of death stroke, or another heart attack by 10 percent in people who had already had a heart attack.
+And a recent study found that taking a daily fish oil supplement reduced the risk of death stroke or another heart attack by 10 percent of people who had already had a heart attack.
 If you include even a moderate amount of fish in your diet, you can lower your risk of heart disease by 50 to 70 percent.
 So dish up some fish and do your heart some good.

-The next time you order a cheese burger at a drive-through restaurant, be kind to your heart and have a glass of apple juice with it as a substitute for soda.
+The next time you order a cheeseburger at a drive-through restaurant, be kind to your heart and have a glass of apple juice with it as a substitute for soda.

 Apple juice is the latest heavyweight contender in the battle against heart problems.
 It joins herbal tea, red wine, and grape juice as an antioxidant-rich beverage.